czarly/scilla-language-server/README.md

 Next steps:

- - Changing the default search path for resources to properly bundle standard libraries
- - Using the generated meta model and update it with implicit parameters and fields
+ - **Using the generated meta model and update it with implicit parameters and fields**
  - Integrating [**Xsemantics**](https://github.com/eclipse/xsemantics)
    for type checking including classifying variables as functions or values
  - Writing tests